Hilary Curtis: Reception

 The character's introduction storyline was critically panned and poorly received by viewers as well.
-However, the actress was praised for her portrayal, and has since been regarded as a fan favorite on the soap opera.
+However, the actress was praised for her portrayal and has since been regarded as a fan favorite on the soap opera.
 Soaps In Depth said "Mishael Morgan steals every scene that she's in."
 Michael Fairman of On-Air On-Soaps named Hilary the "worst new character" of 2013, but praised Morgan's portrayal as well.
-He wrote: "This whole storyline from the blogger to Rose, to Hilary’s revenge with the help of Mason (Lamon Archey), which gave story to the Winters clan, was just not needed, and this character isn’t either, even though Mishael Morgan plays her to the hilt!"
+He wrote: "This whole storyline from the blogger to Rose, to Hilary’s revenge with the help of Mason (Lamon Archey), which gave the story to the Winters clan, was just not needed, and this character isn’t either, even though Mishael Morgan plays her to the hilt!"
 While Daytime Confidential also panned the blogger storyline, they praised Morgan for her "sex-sational" performance.
 They wrote: "Someone give that girl a Kim Zimmer Award.
-She definitely turned sh** to sugar in 2013."
+She turned sh** to sugar in 2013."
 Morgan also ranked at #7 on their list of the "10 Best Soap Opera Newbies" for the year 2013.
 They wrote: "Much like a boring lump of coal can sometimes turn into a sparkling diamond, The Young and the Restless found quite the gem in Mishael Morgan (Hilary), via the soap's snorefest blogger storyline.
-Sexy, manipulative and on-the-make, Hilary descended on Genoa City like a one-woman plague of locusts in 2013.
+Sexy, manipulative, and on the make, Hilary descended on Genoa City like a one-woman plague of locusts in 2013.
 That isn't quite accurate, since she had help in the form of previously-wasted hottie Mason (Lamon Archey).
 When was the last time daytime had a pair of mocha schemers this delicious?
 We can't remember either."
 Soap Opera Digest described the storyline as the "Most Boring Story" for the entire year.
 However, the reveal of Mason as Hilary's secret accomplice proved to a highlight for viewers and critics alike.
 Of the revelation, Soaps In Depth said it was "The twist you didn't see coming!"
 Lamon Archey said the revelation garnered quite the reaction from fans on Twitter.
 Soap Opera Digest named Morgan the "Performer of the Week" for her portrayal of Hilary in the aftermath of Devon's car accident in early 2017.
 Stephanie Sloane wrote, "Mishel Morgan has Hilary's bitchiness down to a science, but when Devon was nearly killed in a car wreck after they'd had a doozy of a fight, she was equally as precise in showing the character's vulnerability."